hexbatch/apple-core/core-docs/step-4-actions/servers.md

 But which events are sent depends on the server data sharing level.

 Much like object-oriented data is, there are three levels of servers for an action.
+The max level of the action is set in the action, and the type determines if the server is protected or public, or even to allow public.

 * Private means just on this server.
 * Protected means both servers agree to be on each other's protected lists
 * Public means all other servers.